martynr27/TSA-DOT/README.md

 - Peak Flow Reduction
 - Change in Peak Flow Travel Time

-Users can input site-specific data, including design storm events, local topography (depth to volume relationships), outlet pipe configurations, and soil infiltration rates, making TSA-DOT suitable for designing new TSAs or retrofitting existing ones.
-Metric weightings can be customised to reflect local priorities.
+Users can input site-specific data such as design storm events, depth–volume curves, outlet configuration, and soil infiltration rates.
+Metric weightings can be customised to reflect local priorities, making TSA-DOT suitable for designing new TSAs or retrofitting existing ones.

 For more details on the underlying methodology, see our manuscript: